Oakleigh, Victoria: Central Business District

 Oakleigh has a large historic Central Business District spanning some nine city blocks.
 Atherton Road is Oakleigh's historic commercial main street while Drummond Street is its former civic spine.
 This area contains many older commercial buildings including banks and retail complexes dating back to the early days of the city.
 There are a small number of multi-storey office buildings which date back to the city's growth period.

 Eaton Street is a pedestrian mall which connects Atherton Road with the Centro Shopping Centre and railway station.
 The CBD is a popular activity centre with locals with a great many cafes, several hotels, restaurants and retail shops.
 The thriving shopping district has an abundance of butchers, bakeries, beauty salons, and specialty shops selling sweets.
 There are also multiple laneways with Greek-themed cafés that specialise in café frappé.
 A police station, primary school, public Library, RSL, Community Hall and historical centre (Monash Federation Centre) Cemetery and football ground and park are in the nearby historical precinct of Drummond Street.

 A smaller commercial area developed along Dandenong Road.
 Both centres continue to develop.

 Transport

 The main form of transport in Oakleigh is the private vehicle.
-The main roads in Oakeigh are Dandenong Road (Princes Highway), which takes many residents to Dandenong (situated east of Oakleigh) and to the CBD (situated west of Oakleigh).
-Ferntree Gully Road is a major road also going to Ferntree Gully via Scoresby, but Ferntree Gully is a long distance from Oakleigh and is not the only destination of this road.
-Ferntree Gully Road is a main route that residents take when travelling to Belgrave to have a ride on Puffing Billy.
-Warrigal Road is a very major road travelling to Burwood.
+Major roads in the suburb include Dandenong Road (Princes Highway), Ferntree Gully Road and Warrigal Road.

 Oakleigh railway station provides suburban railway services on both the Cranbourne and Pakenham lines.

 Oakleigh is also the hub of a large component of Melbourne's eastern bus network.
 Many of the buses interchange at a terminus alongside the railway station and follow routes which run through the suburb.

 Bicycle transport is facilitated by a network of on-road and also segregated bicycle facilities.